Wymowny/start/README.md

-Starter theme:
+#Starter theme:
 - Basic SCSS files structure,
+- A lot of usefull mixins,
 - Gulp tasks:
-    - Transform your SCSS into one minified CSS,
+    - Transform your SCSS into one minified CSS (+ autoprefixer),
     - Concat and minify all your JS files,
     - Watch your source for changes,
-    - Run server and reload after each change;
+    - Run server and reload after each changuge;